jasonjiajs/language-modeling-with-trees/README.md

 Final Project, MIT 15.095 - Machine Learning Under a Modern Optimization Lens

 ## Summary
 We find that tree-based methods such as XGBoost, Random Forest, CART and OCT can sometimes outperform neural networks on next character prediction while offering interpretability.
-This suggests that tree-based methods may serve as a viable alternative to neural networks for small to mid-sized language models.
+This suggests that tree-based methods may be a viable alternative to neural networks for small to mid-sized language models.

 ## Problem and Motivation
 Neural networks are highly popular as models of choice for autoregressive language modeling (predicting the next token/character/word).
 However, they are computationally expensive to train.